A woman talks into a microphone with a female BSL interpreter to her right

 Feed your Mind: Curator’s Talk and Tour

-Nationhood: Memory and Hope is a new exhibition of powerful and poignant photography, a love letter to all that is good across the UK, showing how we each try and shape both our identities and communities to make the world a better place.
-Featuring new work from acclaimed Ethiopian artist Aïda Muluneh and seven UK early career photographers.
+Nationhood: Memory and Hope was a new exhibition during 2025 of powerful and poignant photography, a love letter to all that is good across the UK, showing how we each try and shape both our identities and communities to make the world a better place.
+The exhibition featured new work from acclaimed Ethiopian artist Aïda Muluneh and seven UK early career photographers.

 Credits